Empower her

 • Pre-retreat Zoom prep call

-• Detailed gear list
+• Detailed gear and food list

 • Elemental healing ceremonies & guided meditations